 Filing Fees for Travis County Divorce Cases without Children

 The filing fee for a divorce case in Travis County varies depending on certain factors, including whether or not there are children of the marriage.
 As of the date of this post (January 21, 2013) the filing fee for a waiver divorce (one in which the Respondent executes a Waiver of Service) if there are no children is $259.00.
 In divorces without children where your spouse won’t execute a Waiver (in other words, they will be served by a process server), the filing fee is $258.00.
 Don’t get too excited about the $1.00 savings because a non-waiver case will require additional expenses in the form of a fee for the preparation of the citation document and then a fee for the process server to serve the Respondent with the pleading.
+See the District Clerk website for the amount of current fees.

 Filing Fees for Travis County Divorce Cases with Children